 Planning Awards Past Winners

 Awards are a valuable public awareness tool for local governments, agencies, and community organizations.
-SCAPA awards offer one of the few opportunities that South Carolina planners and communities have to highlight the virtues of planning and recognize those who contribute to the profession
+APA South Carolina awards offer one of the few opportunities that South Carolina planners and communities have to highlight the virtues of planning and recognize those who contribute to the profession

 The award submissions were reviewed based on the following evaluation criteria:

 - Innovation: originality of concept or appreciable refinement of existing techniques.

 - Transferability: potential application to other geographic areas, jurisdiction, or to other projects.

 - Quality: excellence of thought, analysis, writing, graphics, presentation, or communication.

 - Implementation: success and effectiveness of project or potential for such if not already implemented.

 - Comprehensiveness: consideration of planning principles and broad range of public and private objectives.